-One interesting thing we noticed is that posts with more engagement received a lot more clicks.
+One interesting thing we noticed is that posts with more engagement received many more clicks.

-What I mean by engagement here is comments.
-In particular, I am talking about comments left by you.
+What we mean by engagement here is comments.
+In particular, we’re talking about comments left by you.

-Let me explain… When someone else leaves a comment on your wall posting, you can either like the comment, delete it, or respond to it.
-We found that liking the comment didn’t do much, and, of course, you wouldn’t want to delete it as that would be just rude.
+Let us explain… When someone else leaves a comment on your wall posting, you can either like the comment, delete it, or respond to it.
+We found that liking the comment didn’t do much, and, of course, you wouldn’t want to delete it, as that would be just rude.